Nancy Roper: Death and legacy

 In her obituary, a lecturer in nurse education, John Adams, said in The Independent, that Roper was both innovative and practical:'When I was a student 30 years ago I would have found her list of activities very helpful.
 It is difficult to realise it now, but then there was no recognised framework.
 So you somehow had to remember everything from scratch.
 The very simplicity of the model helps to explain its universal usefulness.'And in her obituary the Nursing Standard recognised the longevity of her contribution:

 "Nancy Roper was a theorist whose influence on nursing is worldwide.
 For 50 years her research provided the framework for adult nursing.
 She had shown no inclination to retire and recently made a powerful intervention at a conference in Edinburgh."The Royal College of Nursing executive director, Alison Kitson said: ‘Nancy was an inspiration to her profession.
 She combined clear thinking with compassion and has left a treasured legacy through her work around activities of daily living in nursing.’

+In 2026 a plaque commemorating Nancy Roper was placed on the Pillars Building of the Cumberland Infirmary by the Carlisle & District Civic Trust, Cumberland Infirmary Nurses’ League, and North Cumbria Integrated Care NHS Foundation Trust.